-You can upload photos from your computer, Facebook, Instagram, Google Drive or Smugmug.
-They’re permanently stored under My Photos forever, if you want, and you can create albums, sort by taken or date added.
+You can upload photos from your computer, Facebook, Instagram, Google Drive, or Smugmug.
+They’re permanently stored under My Photos forever if you want, and you can create albums, sort by taken or date added.
 The one thing missing is the ability to see file names at a glance.
 You have to click on an individual image to see the file name.
-Not that big a deal most of the time, but I had a situation where I accidently had uploaded the wrong resolution (be sure to use 300 dpi, minimum of 4MB for best results) and it would have been nice to see the file names easily so I’d know which ones to trash.
+Not that big a deal most of the time, but I had a situation where I accidentally uploaded the wrong resolution (be sure to use 300 dpi, minimum of 4MB for best results) and it would have been nice to see the file names easily so I’d know which ones to trash.

 Working with Your Images

 It’s simple to add or resize image holders, rotate, flip, and span images across two pages, swap places with another photo, zoom in and out, move an item forward or backward, or add it to the background.
 You don’t have to deal with special edit modes or extra pop-ups or search around for other toolbars or menus, something I’ve found annoying with other photo book companies.
 When you click on an image, a little menu appears below it with all your options.
 Easy peasy.

 Special effects include adjusting opacity, adding borders and drop shadows, cutting your photo into a shape, and adjusting the brightness, contrast, and saturation.
 Of course, you can add, resize or remove text boxes anywhere on the page too.